LucientZ/vtubasic/README.md

 - `[` Move back a layer
 - `]` Move forward a layer
 - `click` Add vertex
-    - This currently just prints these to the console
 - `z` Remove the most recent vertex
     - This includes any existing vertices
-- `r` Reset vertices to last saved mesh
+- `r` Reset vertices to last loaded mesh
 - `ctrl-s` Overwrites the loaded mesh with current mesh